 HOW-TO Migrate course content from existing courses

-3. On the next screen, scroll to the bottom and enter a search string to search for the course you want to import from.
+3. Scroll to the bottom and enter a search string to search for the course you want to import from.
 If your search is not finding a match, return to your Moodle home page, navigate to the old course and copy the course name.
 Then, paste that into the Import search box and click Search.